-The Conductors voice rang in his ears and Nicholas spun to watch the Conductor grab his neck.
-Pushing him back onto the bed Nicholas felt as if he fell through the bed.
-His momentum gaining and suddenly, he was lurching forward while under his covers.
+The conductor’s voice rang in his ears, and Nicholas spun to watch the Conductor grab his neck.
+Pushing him back onto the bed, Nicholas felt as if he had fallen through the bed.
+His momentum gained, and suddenly, he was lurching forward while under his covers.
 A cold sweat running across his body with rapid knocking at his door.

-“Nick wake up, your having a nightmare again.”
+“Nick, wake up, you’re having a nightmare again.”
 Nicholas’ flatmate called out.

-“It is all good man, night and all that.”
-His flat replied sleepily, with the sounds of his footsteps fading.
+“It is all good, man, night and all that.”
+His flatmate replied sleepily, with the sounds of his footsteps fading.

 “Another fucking nightmare; I really can’t take much more of this.”
 Nicholas said in defeat, looking out to the window, which was open.

 He climbed from his bed and looked down the many stories to where two people stood at the bottom.
 One tall, the other much shorter.
 Too far to see them clearly, Nicholas watched as they looked directly up towards him.
 Nicholas moved from one side of his window to the other, watching as the heads of the figures on the ground seemed to follow him.
 Nicholas swallowed heavily as he watched the two figures raise their arms in a sign of a catching embrace.
 Nicholas felt the draw to leap, his knee propping himself up onto his table.
 He edged himself closer to his window, eyes transfixed on the figures below.
 Staring, Nicholas felt the draw to leap; he knelt in his window frame, unwilling to move, stuck above the ground.